 A South Carolina police officer was arrested yesterday for the murder of an unarmed black man.
 This is all because of video evidence that surfaced of the North Charleston officer, Michael Slager, firing eight times at the unarmed man as the man fled in an open field.

 According to police reports, the victim in question, 50-year-old Walter L. Scott, continued to flee after being hit by the officer’s stun gun.
-Police report that Mr. Scott had taken Officer Slager’s stun gun, which lead to a reasonable pursuit.
+The reports also state that Mr. Scott took Officer Slager’s stun gun, which lead to a reasonable pursuit.

 However, the video seems to show a different story.
-The stun gun is dropped, and after Mr. Scott is gunned down and the officer is seen dropping something next to the unarmed man.
-It is not clear as to what was dropped; however, some fear that this was planted on the man after his shooting, as police report that the officer’s taser was taken.
+First, the stun gun is dropped.
+Second, the officer guns down Mr. Scott and drops something next to the unarmed man.
+It is not clear what was dropped; however, some fear that this was planted on the man after his shooting, as police report that the officer’s taser was taken.

-Whatever the case, the innocent bystander who took this footage deserves praise for his actions.
+In either case, the innocent bystander who recorded the Good Samaritan video aided in this investigation.
 Not only did he take the responsibility to record the events, but he also utilized landscape mode on his cell phone to record the altercation.
 As a result, we’re provided with additional digital video evidence for this investigation.

-As you see in the first few seconds of the video, his shot in “portrait” orientation would not have accurately captured the events as they occurred.
-Mr. Scott would have run off screen, and we never would have seen this happen.
-However, because he shot the video in landscape mode, we’re able to see the shooting clearly.
+As you see in the first few seconds of the video, portrait orientation would not have accurately captured the events as they occurred.
+Mr. Scott would have run off screen and we never would have seen this happen.
+However, because he shot the video in landscape mode, we see the shooting clearly.

-Situations like this help reinforce the importance of the little devices in our pockets.
-Smartphone video can make or break a case like this, and we need to understand why it’s so crucial to utilize the tools we have when an unlawful event occurs.
-If it weren’t for this Good Samaritan, this story may have gone unseen and unnoticed.
-It really shows how important video can be.
+Situations like this help reinforce the importance of the devices in our pockets.
+Smartphone video can make or break a case like this and we need to understand why it’s so crucial to utilize the tools we have when an unlawful event occurs.
+If it weren’t for the Good Samaritan, this story may have gone unseen and unnoticed.

-You can watch the video below via the NY Times:
+You can watch the video below via the NY Times here.